Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 This application is based on (and deeply inspired by) the world-renowned *[Golden Ears][2]* method of David Moulton, whose course is half dedicated to building this essential critical listening skill.

 The overall training process involves ongoing learning and testing yourself.
-In the *Learn* mode, you listen to the pink noise or music (or other external audio) excerpts with switched off and on 1-octave or 1/3-octave graphic EQ, boosting or cutting frequency bands within certain spectral ranges.
+In the *Learn* mode, you listen to the [pink noise][5] or music (or other external audio) excerpts with switched off and on 1-octave or 1/3-octave graphic EQ, boosting or cutting frequency bands within certain spectral ranges.
 Then in the *Test* mode you are given a sequence of 10 similar examples, where you try to guess, which frequencies are boosted or cut, and you get scored.